Step 2: Build Logistics Risk Management Plan Scenarios

 Supply chain logistics are complex, inconstant, and laden with risks.
 Putting logistics risk management plans in place gives your business the ability to make effective, proactive changes in the face of these risks, heading off disruptions to the best of your ability.
 Ensuring that your company is plugging in relevant data that gives you as much lead time as possible will give your company the best chance of minimizing logistical risks within your supply chain.

-Heather Kosztowny is the Director of Data Science for Everstream Analytics, leading development and implementation of transportation modeling and optimization insights.
+Heather Kosztowny is the Vice President of Data Science for Everstream Analytics, leading development and implementation of transportation modeling and optimization insights.
 Her 15 years of experience in data analytics and modeling have focused on logistics issues and carbon emissions evaluations and insights.